-SUBJECT ADEQUATE COMMENTS (D) Extent and location of federally-designated Adequate critical habitat or other habitat for listed species (E) Temporal and spatial distribution of the Deficient The PAD describes the large-scale spatial distribution listed species of the Ouachita rock pocketbook mussel, scaleshell mussel, and winged mapleleaf mussel in the United States and Oklahoma; however, the PAD is deficient because it does not describe the temporal and spatial distribution of these species within the project vicinity, specifically the Kiamichi River.
-A google search found a survey report published in 2008 documenting two listed mussels 22 to 30 miles downstream of the project § 5.6 (d)(3)(viii) - Recreation and land use (A) Description and illustration of existing Deficient The PAD states there are no existing recreation recreational facilities, uses, location, facilities in the project area, but it is not clear if the ownership, capacity and management N/A applies to the 120-mile-long transmission corridor.
-(B) Recreational use of lands and waters compared to facility or resource capacity IN/A (C) Existing shoreline buffer zones N/A (D) Current and future recreation needs from Deficient The PAD references the Oklahoma State Outdoor existing state or regional plans Recreation Plan but does not discuss future recreation needs based on the information in the plan.
-The PAD did not provide evidence of due diligence in acquiring this information, or a statement indicating that were not able to find such information after soliciting it from the (E) Evicting shouling groups and and it NT/A agencies and other sources.
-(E) Existing shoreline management policies(F) Project's location within or adjacent to a N/A river segment that is:
+SUBJECT ADEQUATE COMMENTS (D) Extent and location of federally-designated Adequate critical habitat or other habitat for listed species (E) Temporal and spatial distribution of the listed species Deficient The PAD describes the large-scale spatial distribution of the Ouachita rock pocketbook mussel, scaleshell listed species mussel, and winged mapleleaf mussel in the United States and Oklahoma; however, the PAD is deficient because it does not describe the temporal and spatial distribution of these species within the project vicinity, specifically the Kiamichi River.
+A google search found a survey report published in 2008 documenting two listed mussels 22 to 30 miles downstream of the project \$ 5.6 (d)(2)(viii) Degreetion and land was listed mussels 22 to 50 miles downstream of the project § 5.6 (d)(3)(viii) - Recreation and land use (A) Description and illustration of existing Deficient The PAD states there are no existing recreation recreational facilities, uses, location, Deficient facilities in the project area, but it is not clear if the ownership, capacity and management applies to the 120-mile-long transmission corridor.
+(B) Recreational use of lands and waters N/A compared to facility or resource capacity (C) Existing shoreline buffer zones N/A (D) Current and future recreation needs from Deficient The PAD references the Oklahoma State Outdoor existing state or regional plans Recreation Plan but does not discuss future recreation needs based on the information in the plan.
+The PAD did not provide evidence of due diligence in acquiring this information, or a statement indicating that were not able to find such information after soliciting it from the agencies and other sources.
+(E) Existing shoreline management policies N/A (F) Project's location within or adjacent to a river segment that is: